 if an active native bird nest is identified during the visual inspection, all vegetation removal within 20 m of that nest must cease until it can be confirmed that the nest has either failed or the chicks have fledged.
 No felling must be undertaken of any tree with an active native bird nest.

-Prior to any vegetation clearance being undertaken must:
+Prior to any vegetation clearance being undertaken:

 all vegetation must be visually assessed by a Bat Specialist to identify any potential bat roosting areas; and